shopware/docs/guides/hosting/installation-updates/deployments/deployment-helper.md

 ### Container

 In a Docker environment, you would have a base image with a running PHP Webserver and from that image you would make a new image with your Shopware source code.
 To prepare the Shopware source code, you can run [shopware-cli project ci](https://sw-cli.fos.gg) to install the dependencies and build the assets.
 And on deployment you would spawn a second container or init container, which runs the deployment helper.
-The deployment helper would se tup Shopware when not, install the extensions and run the one-time tasks.
+The deployment helper would se t up Shopware when not, install the extensions, and run the one-time tasks.

 ### SFTP / Deployer